The indian tobacco plant (Lobelia Inflata) comes from the Campanulaceae or bellflower family.

-In high dosage, it can cause serious side effects and symptoms ranging from weakness, exhaustion, salivation, diarrhea, vomiting, nausea, to convulsions, pupils dilation, and even coma.
+High dosage can cause serious side effects and symptoms ranging from weakness, exhaustion, salivation, diarrhea, vomiting, nausea, convulsions, pupil dilation, and even coma.

-The main toxic principle in this plant is Piperidine Alkaloids which is present in the roots, seeds, and leaves of the plants.
+The main toxic principle in this plant is Piperidine Alkaloids present in the plants’ roots, seeds, and leaves.